 The recognition of Citizen Science as a component in research and funding and the range of Citizen Science funding instruments has increased, but does not yet meet the demand.
 Funding needs for Citizen Science projects are great and are not even close to being met (e.g. the BMBF's temporary funding guideline for citizen research, with currently 15 funded projects, is only a start).
-An important role is also played by low-threshold funding, which is rarely offered, as well as specific offers such as start-up and final funding and offers in capacity building (counselling, training, and continued education).
+An important role is also played by low-threshold funding, which is rarely offered, as well as specific offers such as start-up and final funding and offers in capacity building (coaching, training, and continued education).
 Structural support for coordination centres in civil society associations, public authorities and at universities and non-university research organisations is also important in order to transfer knowledge gained from experience in a qualified and open manner and to offer interested social stakeholders continuous points of contact.

-Mission statement: In 2030, Citizen Science will be supported by stakeholders in science, society, public authorities and practice through structural and financial measures (e.g. federal and state ministries and subordinate authorities and administrations, research and funding organisations, foundations, associations, networks, educational institutions).
+Mission statement: In 2030, Citizen Science is supported by stakeholders in science, society, public authorities and practice through structural and financial measures (e.g. federal and state ministries and subordinate authorities and administrations, research and funding organisations, foundations, associations, networks, educational institutions).
 Funding organisations integrate Citizen Science into their funding portfolio for various corporate and research stakeholders.
 The prerequisite for funding Citizen Science projects should be quality-assured procedures and standards based on the rules of good scientific practice through regular evaluations.
-This creates greater social participation in science and increases its acceptance and relevance.
-Citizen Science must be successfully organised and coordinated in order to then successfully involve citizens.
+This facilitates greater social participation in science and increases its acceptance and relevance.

+Citizen Science needs successful organisation and coordination for successfully engaging citizens.
 Citizen Science projects need sufficient personnel and financial capacities for volunteer management to inspire, guide and provide feedback.
-This volunteer management can be performed by citizens, associations or research institutions participating in the project or in cooperation with established volunteer associations and initiatives.
+This volunteer management can be conducted by citizens, NGOs or research institutions participating in the project or in collaboration with established volunteer associations and initiatives.

-Mission statement: In 2030, Citizen Science projects will be characterised by professional volunteer management.
+Mission statement: In 2030, Citizen Science projects are characterised by professional volunteer management.
 Participants from all areas of society will be enabled to participate successfully and sustainably.
 Thus personnel resources and finances will be made available for the projects, along with connections to established volunteer structures.
 Local and regional stakeholders, associations and foundations in the field of volunteer management as well as local and regional media will work together specifically in volunteer recruitment and management.
 Together, they will carry out as needed and targeted training and continued education in Citizen Science projects.